VC-dimensions Between Partially Ordered Sets and Totally Ordered Sets: Introduction

-For the VC-dimension of $\mG$, it is easy to see that it is $1$ when considering it as a set family on $\mG$ itself, since the only compatible total order with a total order $<$ is $<$ itself.
-So it is only reasonable to ask the value of $\VC_{\mF}(\mG)$.
-We proved the following lower bound by showing a dedicated construction of a shattered set.
-However, we believe the correct value for $\VC_{\mF}(\mG)$ is $\Theta(n \log n)$.
+For the VC-dimension of $\mG$, it is easy to see that $\VC_{\mG}(\mG) = 1$ when $\mG$ is viewed as a set system on itself, since the only total order compatible with a given total order $<$ is $<$ itself.
+Thus, the only remaining meaningful question is to determine the value of $\VC_{\mF}(\mG)$.

+We establish the following lower bound by explicitly constructing a shattered set.
+We believe, however, that the correct asymptotic value of $\VC_{\mF}(\mG)$ is $\Theta(n \log n)$.

 \begin{theorem} For $n \ge 1$, we have

 \end{theorem}